Sponsor a child!

 comprised of between 8 and 15 computers per lab.
 We

-purchase in country the computer case, monitor, keyboard,
+purchase in country the computer case, DVD-ROM, monitor, keyboard,

 mouse, UPS and network cable.
 We require that the